 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 Getting your credit in order is the first step in owning a home.
 Call us at (817) 744-8300 and we can help you get on the right track to the home of your dreams.

-Knowing the methods you can use to build up your FICO score, you can move toward becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Top Texas Realty, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Top Texas Realty, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.